 Chronic kidney disease-mineral and bone disorder (CKD-MBD)

-- Definition: abnormalities of the mineral or bone metabolism in the setting of chronic kidney disease
+- Definition: abnormalities in mineral and/or bone metabolism in CKD

-- Chronic kidney disease results in hypocalcemia via different mechanisms
+- CKD results in hypocalcemia via different mechanisms.

 Growth delay and developmental delay in children